 And then reality hits, the sun decides it’s done for the year, tucks itself behind a big blanket of clouds and sleeps until spring.
 Be prepared.
 Before you know, it really will be time for the summer coat to retire for the year and you’ll be needing that big, thick, snuggly coat.

 Whether or not puddle jumping is your thing, you will need some kind of waterproof boots before the year is out, unless walking around in soggy socks is your thing.

 Chilly mornings gradually arrive and what begins as a friendly layer of frost on your windscreen soon turns into a stubborn blanket of ice that ensures you start your mornings with some serious muscle ache.

 15. A selection of plastic zip-up bags

 It’s not just squirrels that are collecting stuff in autumn, kids do it too.
 They collect conkers, acorns, fir cones, leaves and quirky stuff they find on the floor.
 You’re going to want to put it all in a sealed off bag.
 Trust me.

 16. A big rucksack

 last but not least you will need a really big bag to put the other 15 items in; like the kind of bag you see crippling hikers and campers.
 As I said, if you think of this period of the year as ‘four seasons in one day’, you can’t go wrong.

 I wish you all good luck as we enter the decline to colder, wetter, darker days.
 See you all again in spring when I crawl out from under my rock.

 Amanda van Mulligen is a British expat who has made the Netherlands her home.
 She has three Dutch sons who are tinged with Britishness, and a pure bred Dutch husband.
 She is also a published author, freelance writer and blogger.
-You can read her blog at Expat Life with a double buggy where she scribbles about her expat way of loving, living and parenting.
-You can catch up with her on Facebook, Twitter or Pinterest.
+You can read her blog at Turning Dutch where she scribbles about her expat way of loving, living and parenting.